Sometimes, you just need the easy option.

-Lighting is an essential part of making your video look good.
+Lighting is an essential part of making your webcam video recording look good.
 It makes a pretty incredible difference to your appearance and what your video looks like.

 2. Put together a script

-Decide on your video’s talking points before you hit Record.
-Depending on the type of video you’re making and your level of confidence, you may need either a super-detailed script or just an outline of the key points you’d like to cover.
+Decide on your webcam video’s talking points before you hit Record.
+Depending on the type of video you’re recording and your level of confidence, you may need either a super-detailed script or just an outline of the key points you’d like to cover.

 If you’re using a full script, try a tool like PromptSmart.
 It transforms your smartphone or tablet into a voice-guided teleprompter so you can read your script while looking at the camera.